 - I’ve read some toxins are odorless and tasteless.
 Is the sausage spoiled and they just don’t know it?

 - In the last year I’ve found dozens of folks from western NC who can their sausage like this.
 Even the lady I buy sausage from said she did, and her mother did as well.
 Could it be folks who are used to eating it are used to eating it-you know like when you travel to another country you may get an upset stomach because of the different strains of bacteria that are present in the food and water?

 - Have all the folks who use this method just been lucky for the years they’ve been canning it like this?

-- If I followed all the directions of my canning book-I’d water bath my pickles and jelly-which I don’t-so is the sausage kinda like that?
+- If I followed all the directions of my canning book I’d water bath my jelly but I don’t.
+So is the sausage kinda like that?

 What I want to know is what do you think?
 Did your parents or grandparents can sausage like this?
 Do you think all the folks that use the method are just lucky dogs and their day of dying from botulism is coming?
 If you’d always used this method with no adverse consequences would you change cause the Ball canning book told you too?